 Module 6 will cover how you should respond to safeguarding concerns.
 It will explore best practice around the sharing of information, delve deeper into the safeguarding structure and discuss the importance of Serious Case Reviews.

 In module 7, you will learn about making referrals and contacting social care.
 You will learn what to include in a referral, when and how to follow up a referral, understand when and why social care do and don’t action and what to do if you don’t agree with a decision.

 Module 8 will discuss what to record in respect of safeguarding concerns, provide a number of record-keeping tips and explain how you can review your child protection records retention and storage policy.

-Module 9: Management of allegations against staff in the school
+Module 9: Management of safeguarding with staff and within settings

 In module 9 you will understand what constitutes an allegation against a member of staff, explore statutory guidance in relation to KCSiE, recognise what to do when an allegation is received, how internal investigations are carried out and how to minimise allegations against staff.

 Really Engaging CourseFor someone who doesn't enjoy online courses - the course was created in such a way that it was easy to follow and understand.
 The course leader seemed to be fun and engaging.
 Thank youKris Anderson, Year Lead - The Petchey Academy